Skip to main content

 cat myfile.txt | head

-And the supply the command:
+And then supply the command:

 command = ["/path/to/myscript.sh"]

-The output can currently only accept one type: "default", which expects words seperated by whitespace - Any ascii-whitespace (newlines, tabs, single/multiple spaces, etc.) will be translated to a single <space>
+• "spaced": Words separated by any ascii-whitespace (newlines, tabs, single/multiple spaces, etc.) are translated to a single <space>

 the quick brown